Skip to main content

 Deep Dive: CTS Flow Control in the Serial/Modem System

-Why you can't just shove bytes through a virtual modem—RTS/CTS hardware flow control, buffer management, and making dial-up feel authentic.
+Why you can't just shovel bytes through a virtual modem—RTS/CTS backpressure, buffer gates, and the timing budget that makes dial-up feel real.

 Z-Machine Foundations and Storage Sync